-The PHA will attempt to deliver notices of lease termination directly to the tenant or an adult member of the household.
+The PHA will attempt to deliver notices of lease termination directly to the tenant or an adult member (18 years of age or older) of the household.
 If such attempt fails, the notice will be sent by first-class mail the same day.

 All notices of lease termination will include information about the protection against termination provided by the Violence against Women Reauthorization Act of 2013 (VAWA) for victims of domestic violence, dating violence, sexual assault, or stalking (see section 16-VII.C).
-The PHA will also include a copy of the form HUD-50066 and a notice of VAWA rights to accompany the termination notice.
+The PHA will also include a copy of the form HUD-5382 and a notice of VAWA rights HUD-5380 to accompany the termination notice.
 Any tenant who claims that the cause for termination involves (a) criminal acts of physical violence against family members or others or (b) incidents of domestic violence, dating violence, sexual assault, or stalking of which the tenant or affiliated individual of the tenant is the victim will be given the opportunity to provide documentation in accordance with the policies in sections 13-III.F and 16-VII.D.